ingogriebsch/spring-hateoas-siren/README.md

 ### Link
 If this module renders a `Link`, it will
 * map links having a http method equal to `GET` to Siren [links][Siren Entity Link].
+* map the rel of the link to the Siren Link [title][Siren Link Title] if available through the [Internationalization](#internationalization) mechanism.
 * map affordances corresponding to a link to Siren [actions][Siren Entity Action].
+* map the name of an affordance bound to the link to the Siren Action [title][Siren Action Title] if available through the [Internationalization](#internationalization) mechanism.
+* map the name of an input property which is part of an affordance bound to the link to the Siren Action Field [title][Siren Action Field Title] if available through the [Internationalization](#internationalization) mechanism.

 If this module renders a `Link`, it will not
 * map any links having a http method not equal to `GET`.